Topological origin of quantized transport in non-Hermitian Floquet chains: Transport in non-Hermitian chains

+The transferred charge can be measured by real-space propagation of wave packets, which would be the method of choice, e.g., in photonic waveguide systems.
+In wave packet propagation, the transferred charge gives the average propagation distance, weighted by the norm of the propagated wave packets, which can deviate from unity in the non-Hermitian setting.

-By itself, the transferred charge $\bar C$ has no topological meaning, and can be non-zero in any non-Hermitian chain, whether static or Floquet (see Fig.~\ref{fig:charge}).
-The functional dependence of $\bar C$ does not reveal much about the nature of transport in these chains.
-However, if we probe transport by means of wave packet dynamics, propagating an initial state over several (here: $n_p$=40) periods, we observe significant differences: The wave packet is strongly broadenend in the static chain \textsf{(Sp)}, but propagates almost coherently in the Floquet chain \textsf{(Fl)} above the topological phase transition (row ``\textsf{(Fl$\,>$)}'' in Fig.~\ref{fig:charge}).
+Fig.~\ref{fig:charge} shows that, without further provisions, the transferred charge $\bar C$ does not reveal much about the nature of transport in the chains \textsf{(Sp)},~\textsf{(Fl)} .
+However, probing transport by means of wave packet propagation we observe a significant difference: While wave packets usually spread out during propagation, they propagate almost without spreading in the Floquet chain \textsf{(Fl)} above the topological phase transition (row ``\textsf{(Fl$\,>$)}'' in Fig.~\ref{fig:charge}), where $\bar C \to 1$.

-To identify the difference between the transport mechanisms realized in static or Floquet chains, and thus to relate transport to topology, we have to introduce the concept of a regularized propagator.
-The regularization procedure we propose here is analogous to the procedures in Refs.~\cite{PhysRevX.9.041015,Rudner}, with two essential differences: (i) our regularization applies to a Floquet propagator, not to a static Hamiltonian as the ``flattening'' in Ref.~\cite{PhysRevX.9.041015}, (ii) our regularization is constructed relative to an imaginary gap $\ii \Gamma$ for a non-unitary Floquet propagator, not relative to a real gap for a unitary propagator as in Ref.~\cite{Rudner}.

-To regularize the propagator, we continuously move the eigenvalues $\xi_m(k)$ of $\hat U(k)$ in- or outwards, relative to a imaginary gap $\ii \Gamma$, as illustrated in Fig.~\ref{fig:regularize}.
-After the deformation, the regularized propagator $\breve U_\Gamma(k)$ assumes the canonical form of a partial isometry: First, its eigenvalues $\breve \xi_m(k)$ have modulus zero or one.
-Starting inside the imaginary gap, with $|\xi_m(k)| < e^\Gamma$, we deform $\xi_m(k) \to 0$.
-Starting outside of the gap, we deform $\xi_m(k) \to \breve\xi_m(k)$ with $|\breve \xi_m(k)|= 1$.
-Second, we require that the eigenvectors of $\breve U_\Gamma(k)$ are orthogonal.
-This requirement can be expressed by the normality condition $[\breve U_\Gamma(k), \breve U_\Gamma(k)^\dagger]=0$ known from linear algebra~\cite{GolubVanLoan}.
-Importantly, regularization affects the eigenvectors of the propagator, which is necessary (only) in the non-Hermitian setting.